-Find out in this quick guide.
-We’ll discuss common side effects, how to avoid skin damage, and how you can make sure you recover from your treatment quickly.
+In this quick guide, we’ll discuss common side effects after laser hair removal, how to avoid skin damage, and how you can make sure you recover from your treatment quickly.

-Laser hair removal uses specialised, high-powered lasers.
-When used properly, these laser tools will not harm your skin in any way.
+Laser hair removal is totally safe when administered by a licensed, registered clinician.
+These treatments use specialised, high-powered lasers and when used properly, they will not harm your skin in any way.

-So the answer to the question “is laser hair removal safe” is a resounding “yes” – as long as you are getting care from an experienced, licensed and qualified clinic.
+So the answer to the question “Is laser hair removal safe” is a resounding “yes” – as long as you are getting care from an experienced, licensed and qualified clinic like Clinica Lase.

-Most patients compare the level of pain to being snapped with a rubber band, or being poked with a tiny needle.
+This depends on your pain tolerance and on the part of your body that is being treated.
+Most patients compare the level of pain from laser hair removal to being snapped with a rubber band or being poked with a tiny needle.

 Wondering about common risks and side effects of laser hair removal?
 Serious side effects are rare, but there are a few minor risks of getting a treatment.